If You Have Questions About Estate Plans, We Can Help

 You can use certain estate planning tools to prevent your assets from passing through probate.
 Irrevocable and revocable trusts, payable-upon-death-accounts and life insurance benefits, for example, do not go through probate.

 Can I make my will and estate plan myself?

 Although there are countless do-it-yourself websites that allow you to create a will and other documents from a template, this is not wise.
 Often, courts will not uphold legal documents unless an attorney has assisted to create them.
 It is far wiser to invest in a legally sound estate plan from an experienced lawyer.

 Ask Your Questions To An Estate Planning Attorney

 These questions are just a few that we hear on a regular basis.
-When you schedule a consultation at one of our three office locations, we can assist you further.
+When you schedule a consultation at our Sylvania office location, we can further assist you.
 Schedule a consultation with our estate planning attorneys today by using our online contact form.
-You can also reach our office at 419-719-5086.
+You can also reach our office at 419-741-0111.